 Research to date indicates this Picchio was used as the test and promotional car to help introduce the Picchio brand in the U.S. The car was returned to its original Picchio yellow color, matching the sister car raced by Andy Lally and Darren Law.
 The sister car achieved multiple podium finishes, including second at the Nextel 250 at Miami Homestead, second at the Yamaha Indy 400 at California Speedway, and second yet again at the United Auto 200 at Phoenix.
 The Picchio also finished 6th in class at the Rolex 24 Hours of Daytona.
 Picchio later became the first foreign manufacturer to be approved to construct cars for the Grand Amís Daytona Prototype class.

 Because of its use as a test promotional car, this Picchio has relatively little time on it, just a couple of seasons from brand new.
-The car was last raced in 2008, and most recently run in 2010.
+The car was most recently run in 2017

-The Martini Picchio is a special, fabulous looking, historic Martini racing car that can be purchased for a fraction of the cost of the other historic Martini endurance racing cars.
-It is also among the very last of the famed Martini racing cars.
-It has FIA racing history.
-It is also eligible for the Daytona Historic Races, and the Sebring Historic Endurance Race in the U.S. This is an investment level car that will provide great ownership and driving pleasure at a very low entry level price, and low maintenance costs.
+The Martini Picchio is a special, fabulous looking, historic Martini racing car that can be purchased for a fraction of the cost of any of the other historic Martini endurance racing cars.
+It is also eligible for the Daytona Historic Races, and the Sebring Historic Endurance Race.
+It is a huge crowd pleaser at any vintage racing event.

 Chassis Number: MB1